KelschLAB/TempNetViz/README.md

-# TempGraphViz
+# TempNetViz

-**TempGraphViz** is an interactive GUI designed for exploring, analyzing, and visualizing **temporal graphs** — graphs that evolve over time.
+**TempNetViz** is an interactive GUI designed for exploring, analyzing, and visualizing **temporal graphs** — graphs that evolve over time.

 ## Installation & usage

-You can install TempGraphViz with pip using:
+You can install TempNetViz with pip using:

-pip install tempgraphviz
+pip install tempnetviz

 To start the GUI:

-python -m tempgraphviz.main_gui
+python -m tempnetviz.main_gui

 ## Quickstart